deepset-ai/haystack/README.md

 haystack-api_1   | [2021-01-01 10:21:58 +0000] [17] [INFO] Application startup complete.
 ```

-4. Open the Streamlit UI for Haystack by pointing your browser to the "External URL" from above.
+**4. Open the Streamlit UI for Haystack by pointing your browser to the "External URL" from above.**

 You should see the following: